nosana-ci/docs.nosana.io/docs/programs/staking.md

 ### Slash

-The `unstake()` instruction reduces a stakes' NOS tokens.
+The `unstake()` instruction reduces a stake's NOS tokens.
-This can only be done by the slashing authority declared in `SettingsAccount.Authority`.
+This can only be done by the Slashing Authority declared in `SettingsAccount.Authority`.
 The tokens that are slashed will be sent to the `SettingsAccount.TokenAccount` account.

-Slashing is a feature used by the Nosana protocol to punish bad actors.
+Slashing is a feature used by the Nosana Protocol to punish bad actors.

 ```typescript
 let tx = await program.methods